Metab0i/Mora--bot/README.md

 `botstats` : Show statistics related to the bot

-`poll <one thing or other thing or ... >` : set up a poll to vote on something!
+`poll <one thing .or other thing .or ... >` : set up a poll to vote on something!

 `stubs "<text/stub>" "<response text/stubby>" [links]` : Assign any message to <text/stub> and store it.